By Joni Wackwitz

 “The schools we’re hearing from, they’re excited,” said Hirsch, “they want to be part of the process.”
 The SEL resources, which will be optional for district use, are slated to be released online in the 2017–18 school year.

 When asked about her goals, Hirsch replies, “Ideally, in five years, I’d love to see half the districts in the state using some portion of our guidance.”
-With help from partners like the Midwest Comprehensive Center, MDE is well on the way to achieving this goal.
+With help from partners like the Midwest Comprehensive Center and Center on Great Teachers and Leaders, MDE is well on the way to achieving this goal.